hdShang/arxiv-daily/docs/cs-LG/2025-05-27/papers/250521792v1-multimodal-federated-learning-a-survey-through-the-lens-of-different.md

 ---
 layout: default
-title: Multimodal Federated Learning: A Survey through the Lens of Different FL Paradigms
+title: "Multimodal Federated Learning: A Survey through the Lens of Different FL Paradigms"
 ---

 # Multimodal Federated Learning: A Survey through the Lens of Different FL Paradigms